markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 <tr><td colspan="3"><div markdown="1">
 ### Strings

-- In both PowerShell and Python, strings can be specified via single or double quotes.
+- In both languages, strings can be specified via single or double quotes.
-- Both PowerShell and Python have a number of built-in methods you can use on strings, but they differ.
+- Both languages have a number of built-in methods you can use on strings, but they differ.
 For a full list of methods see these pages: [PowerShell](http://xahlee.info/powershell/powershell_string_methods.html) \| [Python](https://www.w3schools.com/python/python_ref_string.asp)

 </div></td></tr>
 <tr width="100%"><th width="20%">Concept</th><th width="40%">PowerShell</th><th width="40%">Python</th></tr>